Conduct Unbecoming (1975 film): Plot

 Though pressured by his superior officer to plead Millington guilty and close the case quickly, Drake insists on giving the defendant a fair trial.
-Drake learns from Mrs. Scarlett's Indian servant that Mrs. Bandanai, widow of an Indian soldier who died with Scarlett, suffered a similar attack with a sword six months prior, long before Millington joined the regiment.
+Drake learns from Mrs. Scarlett's Indian servant Pradah Singh that Mrs. Bandanai, widow of an Indian soldier who died with Scarlett, suffered a similar attack with a sword six months prior, long before Millington joined the regiment.
 When pressed, Mrs. Bandanai says Captain Scarlett assaulted her.

 Warning Mrs. Scarlett to keep silent, Wimbourne threatens, “They’ll take India away from you.”
 At the hearing, when shown her dress from the night of the assault, with blood and a cut likely made with a sword point, Mrs. Scarlett acts out the attack, which mimics the regimental game of officers chasing then stabbing a wooden pig on wheels.
 She admits it was not Millington who attacked her but will not say who did, saying the regiment are all “cruel men who treat women and pigs alike.”

 Wimbourne knows who the culprit is but refuses to identify him.
 Millington, now proved innocent, is embraced by his brother officers and now willingly fits in; Drake, disgusted by the truth he's uncovered, resigns.
-The Colonel thanks Captain Harper for his conduct in administering the inconclusive proceedings.
+Colonel Benjamin Strang thanks Captain Harper for his conduct in administering the inconclusive proceedings.
 When asked whether he wishes his resignation accepted, Drake responds that he puts his personal honor above that of the regiment.
-The Colonel responds that Drake's honor and the regiment’s should be one, accepting the resignation with regret.
+Colonel Strang responds that Drake's honor and the regiment's should be one, accepting the resignation with regret.

-The Colonel confronts Wimbourne about shielding the attacker; Wimbourne replies that identifying the culprit would oblige the Colonel to take official action: “The regiment would never have survived the scandal.”
-Wimbourne assures the Colonel the matter will be handled in the “traditional way, as a matter of honor.”
+Colonel Strang confronts Wimbourne about shielding the attacker; Wimbourne replies that identifying the culprit would oblige Colonel Strang to take official action: “The regiment would never have survived the scandal.”
+Wimbourne assures Colonel Strang the matter will be handled in the “traditional way, as a matter of honor.”